Xilinx/Vitis-Tutorials/Hardware_Accelerators/Design_Tutorials/01-convolution-tutorial/lab2_conv_filter_kernel_design.md

 ### Top Level Structure of Kernel

 The top-level of the convolution filter is modeled using a dataflow process.
 The dataflow consists of four different functions as given below.
-For full implementation details please refer to source file  **"src/filter2d_hw.cpp"**.
+For full implementation details please refer to source file  **"src/filter2d_hw.cpp"** in convolutional tutorial directory.

 ```cpp
 void Filter2DKernel(